Doug Gaffka

-Douglas Fredrick Gaffka is an American automotive designer who is best known for his work as the chief designer for the Taurus and Sable vehicle programs in 1994 and the Mustang in 1999.
+Douglas Fredrick Gaffka is an American automotive designer widely known as the chief designer for the third generation Taurus and Sable vehicle programs in 1994 and the Mustang in 1999.

 Since April 2001, Gaffka has been the design director of Ford Motor Company's Living Legends vehicle program, in which he oversees the development of classic Ford nameplates, like the Thunderbird and Mustang, as well as new vehicle design.

-Education
+Background and career

-He graduated from the Center for Creative Studies in Detroit, Michigan with a Bachelor of Fine Arts degree in 1978.
+Gaffka graduated from the Center for Creative Studies in Detroit, Michigan with a Bachelor of Fine Arts degree in 1978.
 He then joined Ford that same year.